 AVANT's oral, bacterial vaccine technology can address the healthcare requirements of developing countries, where, for example, the need for cholera and typhoid vaccines is particularly acute.
 These vaccine technologies may provide avenues to disease prevention and treatment with notable advantages over drugs in terms of ease of use, patient compliance, thermostability and cost.
 Thus, they may offer strategies to solve global health problems.
+Development of safe and effective cholera and typhoid vaccines is the first step in establishing AVANT's single-dose, oral bacterial vaccine franchise.

 CholeraGarde® Vaccine: We are developing an attenuated form of the bacterium Vibrio cholerae as a potential cholera vaccine.
 In several Phase 1/2 clinical studies, single oral doses of the cholera vaccine, CholeraGarde® (or Peru-15), were administered to more than 75 human subjects and shown to be safe, immunogenic and protective against infection with the virulent organism.
-In 1999, we announced the collaboration on a Phase 2b clinical trial of the Peru-15 vaccine with WRAIR and the NIH.
-AVANT and the NIAID of the NIH also signed a Clinical Trial Agreement that allowed for the clinical evaluation of the Peru-15 vaccine formulation at CCH.
+In 1999, we announced the collaboration on a Phase 2b clinical trial of the Peru-15 vaccine with Walter Reed Army Institute of Research ("WRAIR") and the NIH.
+AVANT and the NIAID also signed a Clinical Trial Agreement that allowed for the clinical evaluation of the Peru-15 vaccine formulation at CCH.
 AVANT and WRAIR have successfully manufactured clinical supplies of the vaccine at WRAIR's facility for use in the study.

 The Phase 2b trial, which began in October 2000 at CCH, tested the safety, immunogenicity and protective capacity of the vaccine against a challenge with live virulent cholera.
 Results of the study demonstrated the ability of AVANT's vaccine candidate, CholeraGarde®, to provide complete protection against the trial's primary endpoint, moderate and severe diarrhea.
-During 2002, AVANT completed a Phase 2 dose-ranging study with CholeraGarde® to assess the safety and immunogenicity of this vaccine and supported the start of trials in December 2002 with the IVI in Bangladesh where cholera is endemic.
+During 2002, AVANT completed a Phase 2 dose-ranging study with CholeraGarde® to assess the safety and immunogenicity of this vaccine and supported the start of trials in December 2002 with the International Vaccine Institute ("IVI") in Bangladesh where cholera is endemic.